R.E.M.: 1997–2006: Continuing as three-piece with mixed success

-R.E.M. recorded the majority of its twelfth album Reveal (2001) in Canada and Ireland from May to October 2000.
+R.E.M. recorded the majority of their twelfth album Reveal (2001) in Canada and Ireland from May to October 2000.
 Reveal shared the "lugubrious pace" of Up, and featured drumming by Joey Waronker, as well as contributions by Scott McCaughey (a co-founder of the band the Minus 5 with Buck), and Ken Stringfellow (founder of the Posies).
 Global sales of the album were over four million, but in the United States Reveal sold about the same number of copies as Up.
 The album was led by the single "Imitation of Life", which reached number six in the UK.
 Writing for Rock's Backpages, The Rev. Al Friston described the album as "loaded with golden loveliness at every twist and turn", in comparison to the group's "essentially unconvincing work on New Adventures in Hi-Fi and Up".
 Similarly, Rob Sheffield of Rolling Stone called Reveal "a spiritual renewal rooted in a musical one" and praised its "ceaselessly astonishing beauty".

 In 2003, Warner Bros. released the compilation album and DVD In Time: The Best of R.E.M.
 1988–2003 and In View: The Best of R.E.M.
 1988–2003, which featured two new songs, "Bad Day" and "Animal".
 At a 2003 concert in Raleigh, North Carolina, Berry made a surprise appearance, performing backing vocals on "Radio Free Europe".
 He then sat behind the drum kit for a performance of the early R.E.M. song "Permanent Vacation", marking his first performance with the band since his retirement.

 R.E.M. released Around the Sun in 2004.
 During production of the album in 2002, Stipe said, "[The album] sounds like it's taking off from the last couple of records into unchartered R.E.M. territory.
 Kind of primitive and howling".
 After the album's release, Mills said, "I think, honestly, it turned out a little slower than we intended for it to, just in terms of the overall speed of songs."
 Around the Sun received a mixed critical reception, and peaked at number 13 on the Billboard charts.
 The first single from the album, "Leaving New York", was a Top 5 hit in the UK.
 For the record and subsequent tour, the band hired a new full-time touring drummer, Bill Rieflin, who had previously been a member of several industrial music acts such as Ministry and Pigface, and remained in that role for the duration of the band's active years.
 The video album Perfect Square was released that same year.